Prunus cerasus aka Sour Cherry

 Soil

 Sour Cherry is very sensitive to dry soil.
 To ensure your Dwarf Cherry is thriving and blooming, choose a potting soil that retains moisture.
 A good soil should still allow for adequate drainage and contain lots of organic matter.
-Coco coir or sphagnum moss are great soil additives that will help to retain moisture and provide your Dwarf Cherry with the nutrients it needs for healthy growth.
+Coco coir or sphagnum moss are great soil additives that will help to retain moisture and provide your Sour Cherry with the nutrients it needs for healthy growth.
 Make sure to mix these soil additives into the potting soil before planting and water the soil thoroughly.
 By providing your Sour Cherry with a well-draining, moisture-retaining soil, you can help to maximize its growth and keep it blooming.

 Lighting